clauskovacs/numerical-laplace-solver/README.md

 ## Dependencies

 To generate the figures and the animation, **Gnuplot** as well as **FFmpeg** is required.
-Additional information about these can be found in:
+Additional information about these can be found at:
 <https://www.ffmpeg.org/>
 and
 <http://www.gnuplot.info/>